DpooL2000/STM32h743-devboard-betaflight/README.md

 * **PCB Stackup:** 4-Layer layout featuring two dedicated, uninterrupted internal Ground Planes (`In1.Cu` and `In2.Cu`) positioned exactly 0.1mm below the surface signal layers to establish immediate return path loops and maximize EMI shielding against heavy motor bus noise.

 ---

+Detail guide on how the changes have been made is documented below, you can merge standard betaflight source code files with this.
+The project layout separates the custom hardware implementation from the localized Betaflight firmware tree structure as follows:

 ```
 ├── Hardware/                      # Physical schematic and layout assets